mg-delhivery/vehicle-reference-app/README.md

 ### **Configure Proxy**

 To ensure successful authentication, you must configure your  `/etc/hosts` file on your local machine to handle traffic as a domain name.
-To accomplish this, you can set up your Tenant URL using a Nix compatiable shell.
+To accomplish this, you can set up your Tenant URL using a Nix compatible shell.

 1. The first step is to look up your Tenant URL in the [Developer Portal. ](https://portal.getos1.com/#/login)You can view the instructions for obtaining your Tenant URL in our [Getting Started with the OS1 Platform](https://docs.getos1.com/docs/getting-started-1#step-5-retrieving-and-using-your-platform-credentials) guide.